ipfs/specs/src/routing/http-routing-v1.md

 #### Path Parameters

-- `peer-id` is the [Peer ID](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md) to fetch peer records for, represented as either a Multihash in Base58btc, or a CIDv1 with libp2p-key (`0x72`) codec.
+- `peer-id` is the [Peer ID](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md) to fetch peer records for, represented as either a Multihash in Base58btc, or a CIDv1 with libp2p-key (`0x72`) codec (in Base36 or Base32).

 #### Request Query Parameters